jasongaylord/JasonGaylord.com/_posts/2009/02/2009-02-04-ux-pattern-browser-by-infragistics.md

 bitly: https://bit.ly/2ZwjSkH
 ---

 [Infragistics](http://www.infragistics.com/), a User Interface Components company, has released a new UX Pattern website that allows users to view various patterns and submit their own to the library.
 The site can be found at [http://quince.infragistics.com/](http://quince.infragistics.com/ "http://quince.infragistics.com/").
-If you haven’t checked it out yet, I’d recommend it.
-It’s a great way to browse patterns or even to showcase certain design capabilities to end users.
+If you haven't checked it out yet, I'd recommend it.
+It's a great way to browse patterns or even to showcase certain design capabilities to end users.